sourcegraph/handbook/content/departments/cloud/technical-docs/v2.0/restore_process.md

 Follow [break glass process](./break_glass_process.md) to ensure you have the proper access to perform this playbook.

+Extract the instance from Control Plane if `cloud.sourcegraph.com/control-plane-mode=true` is in `config.yaml`.
+Follow the Extract instance from control plane (break glass) section from the Ops Dashboard of the instance, go/cloud-ops.

+At the end, follow the `Backfill instance into control plane` section from the Ops Dashboard of the instance, go/cloud-ops

 ## Restoring Cloud SQL

 Use cases: